SixdegreeLab/MasteringChainAnalytics/en/03_build_first_dashboard/readme.md

 ### Adding Query Charts

 A newly created data dashboard has no content, and the preview page will display "This dashboard is empty."
 We can convert the result of the total pool count from the previous step, into a visual chart and add it to the data dashboard.
 Open the "My Creations" page in a new browser tab: [https://dune.com/browse/queries/authored](https://dune.com/browse/queries/authored), and find the saved "Query 1" query.
 Click on its name to enter the editing page.
 Since the query has already been saved and executed, you can click the "New visualization" button to create a new visualization chart.
 For a single numerical query result, the counter visualization type is usually used.
 From the "Select visualization type" dropdown list, choose "Counter" and click the "Add Visualization" button.
 Then, you can give the chart a name and modify the Title value from the default "Counter" to "Total Number of Liquidity Pools".
-Finally, click "Add to dashboard" in the dialog box, and

-## ASSISTANT
- then click the "Add" button next to the corresponding data dashboard to add this counter chart to the data dashboard.
+Finally, click "Add to dashboard" in the dialog box, and then click the "Add" button next to the corresponding data dashboard to add this counter chart to the data dashboard.

 Now we can go back to the data dashboard page.
 After refreshing the page, you will see the newly added visualization chart.
 Click the "Edit" button in the upper right corner of the page to edit the data dashboard, including adjusting the size and position of each chart, adding text components, etc. Below is a screenshot of the counter chart for "Total Number of Liquidity Pools" after adjusting the height.